 In 2015, a mid-life refresh of the range brought with it a selection of new paint finishes, and a minor tweak to the prices.
 Striking the balance between picking a colour personal to you and one that is desirable on the used market can be tricky, so we’ll talk you through the options available.

-If you’re taken by its Bavarian quality, put the BMW 3 Series or the BMW 3 Series Touring in our car configurator to see how much carwow could help you save.
+If you’re taken by its Bavarian quality, view the latest BMW 3 Series deals available through carwow of check out the offers available on the more practical 3 Series Touring.
 For more information on the differences between solid, metallic and special colours, read our paint types guide.

 Alpine White – £0